George Mason University: Campuses

-George Mason University has four campuses in the United States, all within the Commonwealth of Virginia.
+George Mason University has four campuses in the United States, each of which is located in Virginia.
 Three are in the Northern Virginia suburbs of the Washington metropolitan area, and one is in Virginia's Blue Ridge Mountains.
 The university also has one campus in South Korea, in the Songdo International Business District of Incheon.
 Between 2005 and 2009 the university had a campus at Ras al-Khaimah, United Arab Emirates.
 The Blue Ridge campus, just outside Front Royal, is run in cooperation with the Smithsonian Institution.

 Fairfax

+The university's primary Fairfax Campus is situated on 677 acre in central Fairfax County.
+The campus lies just south of the City of Fairfax, and approximately 20 miles from Washington, D.C..
+The City of Fairfax covers a small piece of the university grounds.